JawharVal/Hospital-Management-System-WebApplication/README.md

 Attestation 3/Java/3rd year/1st semester.
 # Hospital Management System

 This project is a Java application for managing departments and patients within them using CRUD (Create, Read, Update, Delete) operations.
-It provides web application with user interface for interacting with the system.
+It provides web application with user interface for interacting with the system and saving into database.

 ## Features